Submission Archive and Evaluation Workflow for SISAP 2026

 Step 4 — Trigger evaluation in the TIRA UI

 Navigate to the task page, click Submit → Code Submissions, select your submission, choose a dataset and hardware configuration.
-The organizers will handle execution on all datasets once your submission looks correct.
-During code submission, TIRA only runs small workloads.
+The organizers handled execution on all datasets once a submission looked correct.
+During code submission, TIRA only ran small workloads.
 These are available in the baseline mentioned below.

 Python Baseline